TRANSITION READINESS INDEX℠

 What TRI is

-What TRI helps reveal
+What TRI helps clarify

-TRI helps surface the issues that often sit underneath transition problems long before they become visible in the ownership structure, leadership team, or transition plan.
+TRI helps surface the issues that often sit underneath transition problems before they become visible in the ownership structure, leadership team, or transition plan.

 Leadership readiness